keepassium/StreamKit/ChaCha20Stream.md

 Initialization vector(`iv`) is required of 12 bytes length.</br>
 The stream cipher algorithm performs 20 rounds of computations in its hash function.

-## Enrypt data using ChaCha20 cipher and store to a file
+## Encrypt data using ChaCha20 cipher and store to a file
 ```swift
 let encryptingStream = ChaCha20OutputStream(writingTo: fileOutputStream,
                                             key: key,